 - Create a new patient called Miscellaneous, Notes or something similar.
 Remember that the displayed format will be Last Name, First Name.

 - Select the note patient, then schedule an appointment.
 On the Edit Appointment Window, enter the note in the Appointment Note field.

 To customize the general note's color, create an alternate provider for the note (e.g. NOTE) and set the provider's color to something that makes sense in your office.
 Then select the NOTE provider on the Edit Appointment window for the note.

 Blockouts: Blocks of time on the appointment schedule that designate specific purposes.

 Address and Phone Notes

-Enter these notes on the Edit Patient Information window in the Address and Phone Notes text box.
+Enter these notes on the Edit Patient Information Window.
 Make notes about when to call a patient, which number the patient prefers, extra phone numbers, extensions, bad phone numbers, bad addresses, alternate addresses, etc. Text will show in bold red in the Patient Information area of the Family module.
-These notes also show in the Unscheduled list, Recall list, and Appointment.
+These notes also show in the Unscheduled list, Recall list, and appointment.